OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ## Adventures

-Adventures are governed and often created by the gamemaster.
+The ***Adventures*** are governed and often created by the gamemaster.
 Short adventures, referred to as one-shot or side quests, can take hours or days to play, spanning multiple sessions, while longer adventures can last for weeks or months.
 A traditional adventure is a self-contained quest with a goal but can also be episodical, with many scenarios.
 Adventures can cover various locations, including countless worlds, planes, dimensions, and timelines, each setting offering unique challenges.
 Aside from being fun to play, adventures drive player character development; as you add experience to the character's record sheets, they become better at what they do.

-Campaigns are a series of adventures usually connected by an overarching plot or hook that moves the player characters towards an overall objective and often a final confrontation.
+The ***Campaigns*** are a series of adventures usually connected by an overarching plot or hook that moves the player characters towards an overall objective and often a final confrontation.
 Depending upon the players’ desires and the gamemaster's plans, campaigns can be played for months or years, being paused and revisited many times.
 Campaigns could also be run and developed by multiple gamemasters involving generations of characters.

 ## Materials